eric-vo/themeparkify/README.md

 # themeparkify
-A Discord bot for all things theme parks.
+A Discord bot to assist with all things theme parks.